maconard/CUBES/README.md

 it has excess of, but will not create its own buy or sell orders.

 ### TODO
-1. Auto-place Containers
-2. Auto-place Storage
-3. Auto-place and use Labs
+1. Auto-place and use Labs
-4. Autonomously claim new rooms (currently the player must indicate a room)
+2. Autonomously claim new rooms (currently the player must indicate a room)

 # Files